Jandini/Jandini/README.md

 ## Lightweight Document Review Platform

 I designed simple and fast document review platform for Electronic Discovery.
-I wrote the back bone of the application using and then with a small team of talented developers completed the project.
+I wrote the back bone of the application and with a small team of talented developers completed the project.
 User can drag and drop data through the web browser.
 The data is automatically processed and published for review.